Skip to main content

 When will the local community have an opportunity for input to the project design?

-The District have begun a formal outreach effort by meeting individually with groups that have specific management connections to the project or may be directly impacted.
-The District has met with groups that include the Union City Council, ditch companies (State, Prescott, Swackhammer, Guild), Eastern Oregon Livestock Show, and the Union Sportsman’s Club.
-The District continues to provide the Union City Council with monthly project updates.
+District staff and the landowners have made efforts from the beginning of planning for this project in 2019 to meet individually with interested community members and local community groups to discuss concerns and provide information.
+The District began formal outreach in Spring 2019 by meeting individually with groups that have specific management connections to the project or may be directly impacted.
+The District has met with groups that include the City of Union City Administrator, Union City Council, ditch companies (State, Prescott, Swackhammer, Guild), Eastern Oregon Livestock Show, and the Union Sportsman’s Club.
+The District has continued to provide information to individuals and local groups as requested, and to the Union City Council as monthly project updates.

 What are the main tasks that will be completed and when will they occur?